+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Cosmo World or Yokohama Cosmoworld may not be a place for those afraid of heights.
 Here is the world’s largest Ferris wheel.
 By day Cosmo World is a place for the family, at night a place for romance and dreams.

-The park is divided into three areas: Brano Street, a colorful area with haunted houses, ice rink and caricature painting, Wonder Amuse with 3D theater, arcade and virtual reality games and Cosmo World with its magnificent Ferris wheel.
+The park is divided into three areas: Brano Street, a colorful area with haunted houses, an ice rink, and caricature painting, Wonder Amuse with 3D theater, arcade, and virtual reality games, and Cosmo World with its magnificent Ferris wheel.
 In the evening, the park lights up in the colors of the rainbow, becoming a real feast for the eyes.
 Entrance to the park is free and you only pay for the attractions.

-If you go up the Ferris wheel on a clear day, there’s a good chance they’ll see the great mountain Mount Fuji.
+If you go up the Ferris wheel on a clear day, there’s a good chance you’ll see the great mountain Mount Fuji.

 Anything else to know before arrival?